deroude/reacttraining/README.md

     }
 };

-export default connect(mapStateToProps, mapDispatchToProps)(Component);
+export default connect(mapStateToProps, mapDispatchToProps)(MyComponent);
 ```

 What these do is:

-- import the action constructors and the getters from the duck responsible
+- import the action constructors and the getters from the respective duck
+- inject the state and the dispatch method -- this is in fact split into two steps
+  - the first is to create a convenient pair of methods that expose to the Component the state items and the Redux actions; we call those `mapStateToProps` and `mapDispatchToProps`, because we commonly call `props` the parameters that every (dumb) component receives, such as title, text, or width.
+  - the second step is where the injection takes place: our React Component no longer exports its own class -- instead, it exports the result of the React Redux function call (or closure) `connect`.

 ## Material UI